falcosecurity/falco-website/content/en/blog/falco-0-38-1/index.md

 ## Fixes

 Falco's 0.38.1 is a patch release aimed at addressing a few important bugs.
-It includes the following:
+It includes the following fixes:

 * **A Falco crash while running with plugins and metrics enabled has been solved** (https://github.com/falcosecurity/falco/issues/3229)
 * Falco `-p` output format option can be passed to plugin events while `-pc` and `-pk` can only be used for syscall sources (https://github.com/falcosecurity/falco/pull/3239)